BlockstreamResearch/bip-frost-dkg/README.md

 EncPedPop is identical to SimplPedPop except that it does not require secure channels between the participants.
 The participants start by generating an ephemeral key pair as per [BIP 327's IndividualPubkey](https://github.com/bitcoin/bips/blob/master/bip-0327.mediawiki#key-generation-of-an-individual-signer) for encrypting the 32-byte key shares.

 TODO: Specify an encryption scheme.
-Good candidates are ECIES and `crypto_box` from NaCl, which is just ECDH+AEAD (https://doc.libsodium.org/public-key_cryptography/authenticated_encryption).
-We also we may want to consider encrypting all traffic.
+Good candidates are ECIES and the `crypto_box` authenticated PKE from NaCl, which is just ECDH+AEAD (https://doc.libsodium.org/public-key_cryptography/authenticated_encryption).
 Depending on the scheme, we could reuse keys for signatures and encryption but then we need stronger hardness assumptions (https://crypto.stackexchange.com/questions/37896/using-a-single-ed25519-key-for-encryption-and-signature).
-We have to think about desired properties, in particular in combination with signatures (authentication vs signatures -- remember the iMessage attack).
+Performance per participant when using ECIES: 2 `ecmult_gen` (keygen, noncegen) + 2*(n-1) `ecmult_const` (ecdh for sending and receiving).
+When using `crypto_box`: 1x `ecmult_gen` (keygen), n-1 `ecmult_const` (ecdh, sending and receiving uses the same shared secret).

 ```python
 def encpedpop_round1(seed):